huytran216/LiveFly_toolbox/README.md

 You can download a movie sample from: http://xfer.curie.fr/get/CDi5UvAjJZW/RAWMovie.tif (File size: 7.4 Gb)

-The information on the movie can be found in: http://xfer.curie.fr/get/t5KwEYFFvrh/Movie%20information.txt (File size: 1 kb)
+The information on the movie can be found in: http://xfer.curie.fr/get/h0lfSn26E7y/Movie%20information.txt(File size: 1 kb)

 ## Getting started

 The toolbox has three modules:
-1. The Nuclei segmentation module extracts from the 3D movie’s nuclei channel (marked by either fluorescent histones or NUP) the temporal position and lineage of each nucleus.
+1. The Nuclei segmentation module extracts from the 3D movie's nuclei channel (marked by either fluorescent histones or NUP) the temporal position and lineage of each nucleus.
 2. The Spot detection module extracts the intensity trace of active transcription loci in each nucleus.
 3. The Visualizer module allows users to manage the data from multiple movies and to visualize the pattern of several features of the transcription dynamics.